 Also, this is an opportunity to experience the breathtaking rock art galleries created over thousands of years with a traditional Aboriginal guide and to learn more about the traditional culture of the Kunwinjku people. many of Injalaks artists live and work in the community.
 Some of the rock art is over 8,000 years old.

-Artwork available for purchase includes paintings on paper and bark, carvings, artifacts – clap sticks, didgeridoos, mimi poles and lorrkons, fiber works – baskets and grass pandanus floor mats and special edition prints.
+Artwork available for purchase includes paintings on paper and bark, carvings, artifacts – clap sticks, didgeridoos, mimi poles and lorrkons, fibre works – baskets and grass pandanus floor mats and special edition prints.

 Stunning Natural Beauty at Kakadu National Park

 The views around the park are simply breathtaking.
-You’ll have a chance to look out across the floodplains and around the soaring Arnhemland escarpment, perhaps while having lunch or a sundowner in the shade of one the many over hanging ledges.
+You’ll have a chance to look out across the floodplains and around the soaring Arnhemland escarpment, perhaps while having lunch or a sundowner in the shade of one of the many overhanging ledges.
 These sandstone cliffs run along the eastern edge of the park, up to 300 metres high in some places.

 The top of the plateau is a harsh, dry place.
 Water drains away quickly and soil is scarce.
 Along the escarpment, deep gorges house tall monsoon forests – a vital refuge for animals in the drier months.